-An assessor's office that hires a contract appraiser should submit a form BOE-740-A, Application for Temporary Appraiser's Certificate, for the contractor.
+A contract appraiser must hold a valid appraiser's certificate.
+An assessor's office that hires a contract appraiser must submit form BOE-740-A, Application for Temporary Appraiser's Certificate, for the contractor.
 The Board will grant a temporary appraiser's certificate if the contractor meets the requirements of section 673 and Rule 283.
-If the contract appraiser is employed to complete mandatory audits, the individual must also meet the requirements for an auditor-appraiser under section 670.
+If the contract appraiser's duties include completing audits, the individual must also meet the requirements for an auditorappraiser under section 670.
 The temporary appraiser's certificate is valid for a maximum of one year and is automatically reinstated, upon request, when there is a break in service of less than six months.

 In most cases, temporary certification is sufficient for a contract appraiser.
-However, if the continuous employment period is expected to extend beyond one year, the contract appraiser must obtain a permanent appraiser's certificate and must maintain it by acquiring the required annual training credits.
+Contract appraisers whose continuous employment period is expected to extend beyond one year must obtain a permanent appraiser's certificate and must meet the annual training requirement.